No Annual Fee Credit Cards

 Why doesn't every credit card have an annual fee?

 Credit cards with no rewards, benefits, or additional features are the type of credit card most likely to have no annual fee.
-For cards like these, banks make their money from fees such as the interchange fee and interest.
+For cards like these, banks make their money from fees such as the merchant fee and interest.

 Pros